What You Paint Comes to You

-About 10 months ago, my beloved horse beau fell down for the 5th time in just a few months while I was riding him.
+About 10 months ago, my beloved horse Beau fell down for the 5th time in just a few months while I was riding him.
 He is nearly 30 years old and lived a hard life before I got him 10 years ago.
 I knew that day that I needed to retire him and couldn’t ride him again.
 I was utterly devastated.
-It came at a time when My daughter Dafni was moving out and my other daughter Dalia was moving far away to Miami.
+It came at a time when my daughter Dafni was moving out and my other daughter Dalia was moving far away to Miami.
 I felt like I was losing everything all at once.
 I treasured all the rides I had with my girls and no longer riding Beau felt like I could never have those times again.

 A few months ago I told Beau I was going to get another horse.
 I would always love him and he had changed my life.
 He taught me how to overcome fear, control my thoughts, lead with confidence and to honor his heart to serve, in the process.
 At first Beau was a little hesitant but I felt him give me his blessing and accept his retirement.
 It was a tearful day when I made the decision for a new horse, but I promised Beau I would take care of him and give him the best life I could.

 Meanwhile Dimitra, was on a similar path as her horse, Carmella, Beau’s best friend, is also around 30 and arthritic.
 Carmella is a little more inclined towards retirement and was happy to have a buddy with her out in the pasture.
-Dimitra was set on getting an Icelandic horse, bc she rode them while visiting Iceland a few years ago and it forever changed her.
+Dimitra was set on getting an Icelandic horse, because she rode them while visiting Iceland a few years ago and it forever changed her.
 She felt they were incredibly mythical and could connect very deeply with their rider.
 We watched endless videos about the gaits and movements.
 We dreamed of horse trails and horse camping full of gaiting adventures here in Georgia.
 We both set out to buy two Icelandic horses.

 This rare horse is extremely difficult to find here in the US and if you find one, it is sold before you blink.
 Dimitra found a trainer in Oregon who had 3 Icelandic, semi-babies who were still in training, and not quite for sale yet.
 The trainer assured us that they most likely would still be available if we managed to get out there soon.
-Within a few weeks we flew to Portland Oregon to hopefully buy two of the three available horses.
+Within a few weeks we flew to Portland, Oregon to hopefully buy two of the three available horses.
 Since Dimitra found the horses, she got first choice.
 Well….. only one of the horses clearly stood out to belong to our family and Dimitra and he fell in love!
 His name is Halo and he is incredibly handsome, shiny black, with a white snip and glacier blue eyes.
 He rides like a dream and was begging us to take him with us.
 He is only 6 years old but ready to be a responsible citizen!

 Now that Dimitra bought Halo, I was quietly secretly, devastated.
 I held onto the belief that God had a horse chosen for me and he would be amazing.
 Before we even left Oregon, sweet Dimitra, who felt so bad for her horseless mother, found an Icelandic only 1.5 hours from our house in Georgia.
 He looked perfect!!
 My hope set on him.
 His name was Blast and to find an Icelandic for sale so close was unheard of.
 We had scoured the country and looked at every single Icelandic for sale.
 Unless we went to Canada there was nothing available.
 I was sure this horse must be the one.
 He was being sold in an online auction!
 Uggh !
 No!!!
 That meant I had to be savvy online and outbid people, when there was so few Icelandics even available.
 That would mean that everyone who wanted one right now would bid on him.
 So tough, but I believed if he was truly meant for me, then I would win the bid!